Habitat For Humanity

-- Crews are to complete a punch list of tasks that may include finishing shingling the roof, finish installing exterior doors and windows, complete birdsmouths, as well as other tasks that may be assigned by the contractor.
+- Crews are to complete a punch list of tasks that include finishing painting interior rooms and interior/exterior doors, completing the outdoor deck, as well as other tasks that may be assigned by the contractor.

 - Safety glasses, work gloves and all tools will be provided.

 - Drinks will be available through the workday.

 - Lunch will be provided between 11:30 and 12:30 (please see COVID-19 rules below)

 - There are five spots for the lunch crew.